skittlemittle/lfm/readme.md

 # Serial communication protocol
-Arduino starts in a waiting state, to begin sending album data the computer first wakes the arduino up with `f\n`.
-If anything else is sent the arduino responds with `r`.
+Arduino starts in a waiting state, to begin sending album data the computer first wakes the arduino up with a wake command (`f\n` or `g\n`) If anything else is sent the arduino responds with `r`.

 ## Messages

 ```
-f\n : tell the arduino to start receiving album data
+f\n : tell the arduino to start receiving album data and then display it
+    as a "week chart"

+g\n : tell the arduino to start receiving album data and then display it
+    as a "month chart"

-f\n : ACK to f\n from arduino to the computer
+f\n : ACK to f\n or g\n from arduino to the computer

 r: response from arduino telling computer that the last
     message was invalid (ie it should send a f\n again)